-Due to the recent Marjory Stoneman Douglas incident and the recent safety act that was put in place, Somerset Academy Village Charter Middle School, #5002, has implemented many safety precautions.
-In addition to the safe school officer that we have always had on our campus, we have also increased campus surveillance by adding cameras to cover all areas of the building including the inside of the classrooms and the perimeter of the building.
+Due to the recent Marjory Stoneman Douglas incident and the recent safety act that was put in place, The Ben Gamla Preparatory Academy MSID-5182 has implemented many safety precautions.
+In addition to the Guardian on our campus, we have also increased campus surveillance by adding cameras to cover all areas of the building including the inside and the perimeter of the building.
 As usual, we are continuing to conduct our monthly fire drills and our bi-annual evacuation drills.
-We have added a monthly active shooter/code red drill as required by Florida Statute.
+We have added a monthly active shooter drill as required by Florida Statute.
 Our school operates with a single point of entry into our building which is locked and requires visitors to be buzzed in.
 Once buzzed in, visitors must present a governmental issued form of identification which is run through our check-in system.
-Additionally, last year, we provided all of our staff members and faculty with an active shooter training conducted by the Wilton Manors Police Department.
+All visitors must then be buzzed in 2 more times after the initial check-in point before entering any student hallways, of course, always with a staff escort.
+During dismissal, we have several staff members available outside to ensure that students enter their vehicles safely.
+Our teachers are provided a training twice a year regarding code red procedures.
+Additionally, in the summer of 2019, we provided all of our staff members and faculty with an active shooter training conducted by the Hollywood Police Department.